tamzinatkins/portfolio/_posts/2016-10-29-applecider.markdown

      - Welding a large, standard sized hex head, centered on the top of the disc, and use a socket wrench to spin the press.

     - Welding a square head (instead of the hex head), and use a valve key."
-    }
+    },
+    {
+        description: "What I am learning:

+- Familiarized myself with the SolidWorks Structural Steel Toolbox Add-In

+- Rendering tools in SolidWorks and KeyShot

+- Exploring the use of the SolidWorks Weldments tool" }

 ]